 Building your own handgun or AR-15 at home is a great alternative to just buying a retail gun (with unnecessary accessories or the wrong configuration) and paying extra at the gun store.
-Picking up one of these polymer 80% receiver/frame-and-jig kits is the way to do it!
+Picking up one of these polymer 80% receivers is the way to do it.
 The ATF says it’s legal to build a gun at home from scratch, with no paperwork required (just check your local and state laws, too).
 The best part?
-These 80% frames and receiver kits are all compatible with their corresponding Glock® Gen 3 handgun parts or mil-spec AR-15 parts.
+These 80% frames and lowers are all compatible with their corresponding Glock® Gen 3 handgun parts or mil-spec AR-15 parts.

 The best part about building your own handgun with a frame blank is that it requires few tools and very little equipment to complete.
 Polymer is easy to cut and drill with basic tools, and the entire project should take less than 2 hours, even for first-timers!
 Once your frame blank is completed, simply assemble it with the appropriate factory Glock® parts or aftermarket kits, and you’re ready to hit the range.

 These un-finished 80% frames and 80% receivers are not considered firearms under federal law, nor does the ATF consider them firearms.
 Because they are not functional, they can be shipped like any other product to most states.
 They do not require an FFL, background check, transfer fee, or other special taxes or paperwork.